smsummers1/e15/independent-study/README.md

 ## 2. Install Maatwebsite package

-To get our applications to import Excel files to our database we are going to need an additional Laravel package called Maatwebsite that doesn&#39;t come standard with the framework.
+To get our applications to import Excel files to our database we are going to use an additional Laravel package called Maatwebsite that doesn&#39;t come standard with the framework.
 We need to install the Maatwebsite package and check that our dependencies are set up correctly for this new package.

+**Note:** Maatwebsite is built on another tool called PhpSpreadsheet so you will see this package come in with Maatwebsite when you install it.

 To install the Maatwebsite package we will use our PHP dependency manager tool [Composer](https://getcomposer.org/).